 CBS Studio Center

-Seinfeld featured a lot of shots filmed along the streets of New York.
+Seinfeld featured a lot of shots taking place along the streets of New York.
 However the show never actually filmed in NYC.
 CBS had a small New York Street backlot which was used for numerous episodes.
 During the show’s run, a larger street was constructed to accommodate the various scenes filmed.
 Between small cosmetic changes and a variety of camera angles, most viewers didn’t catch on that it was always the same street.

-Right next to the American Housewife house is a small green area, which was often used on Seinfeld for scenes in Central Park.
+CBS Radford also has a small residential street, which includes a small green area, which was often used on Seinfeld for scenes in Central Park.
 It’s not a big lot, but with some added trees and benches, it can look just like a park.

 Paramount Studio